peritext/peritext/README.md

 The next modulo version will be :

-* driven by a genuine node.js flat-file engine
+* driven by a node.js flat-file engine
-* consistent with existing stuff like Markua and Criticmarkup
+* inspired by more established existing markdown specifications like Markua and Criticmarkup - and more internally consistant in terms of markdown syntax
 * editor-friendy for further developpments ...
 * featuring an API for third-party use

 * cleaner in terms of front-end dev, easily customable in terms of styles (and even interactions) for specific use cases
-* more precise html and schema
 * more robots-friendly + linked-data friendly

-If you're curious on what's going [check here the plan of operations](https://github.com/robindemourat/modulo/tree/master/specification).
+If you're curious on what's going [check here the WIP modulo specification](https://github.com/robindemourat/modulo/tree/master/specification).

 # Presentation